 By 2006 888 were the biggest online gaming force on the planet, however, the move to ban online gambling in most American states hit the company hard due to their exposure in the market.
 The company began to recover by 2008 and rapidly bought and merged with other entities to reclaim their title as one of the biggest in the world.
-More recently, rumours have emerged about a possible buy out of William Hill that would truly solidify top place for the company, although as yet this is still only a rumour.
+Rumours even emerged about a possible buy out of William Hill that would truly solidify top place for the company, and although this did not come to pass 888 are still interested.

 The 888 Casino itself is a direct descendant of casino-on-net which makes it over 20 years old, although it was only rebranded with its current moniker in 2010.
 The site has won many accolades and awards over the years and stood as the best casino operator in 2015 in the Gaming Intelligence awards.

 Anything less than 24/7 full customer support doesn't really fly for a brand as big as 888.
 It’s sad to see, then, that 24/7 support has been pulled.
 Help is availableonly from 9am – 2am, although when it’s open they have some of the fastest response times around.